 After the launch of Freja and the completion of some other projects, SSC was reorganised and divided into five divisions instead of two.
 My own department, the "System Design Department" and the "Space Utilisation Department" were merged and I became the general manager of the new division named the "Science Systems Division" (later renamed the Space Systems Division).
 This division is a group of eighty people designing sounding rocket payloads and vehicles, microgravity experiments, balloon gondolas, small satellites.
 I was very much involved in conceiving the satellite projects Odin, Astrid-1 and Astrid-2, but left the project management to younger engineers.
 As the general manager of what was by then called the Space Systems Division I was also heavily involved in the proposal to ESA for the SMART-1 lunar probe (Peter Rathsman was the project manager).
 In 2011 the division was taken over by the German company OHB and is now called OHB-Sweden and is located in Kista, a suburb of Stockholm.

-In 2001 I was promoted to the top managementy of SSC taking up the post of Vice President of Engineering & Coportate Communications.
+In 2001 I was promoted to the top management of SSC, taking up the post of Vice President of Engineering & Corporate Communications.
 In 2005 the board of directors of SSC gave me the title Senior Vice President, Engineering.
 On 31 March 2006 I retired from SSC after 31 years of service.
 The company had given its top managers the option of leaving at 60 with pension and I accepted the offer.
-Howeveer, I am now Senior Adviser to the Swedish Space Corporation, having retired the full-time job at SSC.
+However, I served as Senior Adviser to the Swedish Space Corporation until 2011, having retired the full-time job at SSC.
 I kept doing smaller jobs for SSC until 2014.
 Nowadays I work as the project manager for the MIST student satellite project at the KTH Royal Institute of Technology in Stockolm.

 I have received the following professional and other honours: